jesslynk/UECM3033_assign2/report.md

 How many non zero element in Sigma?
-There are 800 non zero elements for the three colours.
+There are 800 non zero elements for the three colors.
 All the elements are non zero.

 Put here your lower and better resolution pictures.

+Lower resolution picture (lowerneko.png):

+Better resolution picture (betterneko.png):

 Explain how you generate these pictures from `task2.py`.

-First, create a self defined function named svd.
-Read the "neko.jpg" image and assiged to img.
+First, read the "neko.jpg" image and assigned to img.
-Then, compute the U, Sigma and V for for each of the red, green and blue matrices.
+Then, compute the U, Sigma and V for each of the red, green and blue matrices using linalg.svd decomposition.
-Next, count the number of non zero elements in Sigma for red,green and blue colours respectively using the len function.
+Next, count the number of non zero elements in Sigma for red, green and blue colors respectively using the len function.

-The following steps are in the built-in function,svd.
-Create a new Sigma matrix by copying the each of original Sigma and keep the first n nonzero elememts while set all other none zero elements to zero by using numpy function zeros_like.
+Create a new Sigma matrix by copying the each of original Sigma and keep the first n nonzero elements while set all other none zero elements to zero by using numpy function zeros_like.
 To construct a lower resolution matrix, change the dimension of Sigma to 30 by using indexing function like [0:30].
-In order to use dot multiplication for new matrix,so the new matrix will be U*Sigma*V which is dimension of (800,1000).
+In order to use dot multiplication for new matrix, so the new matrix will be U*Sigma*V which is dimension of (800,1000).
 Then, create and display the new resolution images.
 Repeat the same process by changing the resolution picture to 200.

 What is a sparse matrix?
 A sparse matrix is a matrix that allows special techniques to take advantage of the large number of "background" (commonly zero) elements.
-A sparse matrix is also a matrix with the most of the elememts are zero, meaning it has larger number of zero values compared to nonzero.
+A sparse matrix is also a matrix with the most of the elements are zero, meaning it has larger number of zero values compared to nonzero.
-In contrast,a matrix where many elements are nonzero is called dense, as the Sigma matrix we had in task 2.
+When we compress the picture into lower resolution, the matrix will have more zeros and hence becoming a sparse matrix.
+Naturally, it is easier to be compressed and it requires less storage.

 -----------------------------------